 Soak the rice for at least 4 hours or overnight in water

 Drain the water you use to soak the sticky rice.
-Place the sticky rice in a tray (I use 7-inch round tray).
+Place the sticky rice in a tray.
 Pour in the coconut milk and salt and stir to mix.
 Place this in a steamer and steam on high heat for about 25-30 minutes or until cooked through and soft.
 Remove from the steamer.
 Refill water in the steamer if necessary and get it ready to steam the cake again later.
 Wrap the lid of the steamer with a cloth to prevent water dripping back on the cake, which will make the surface of the cake not smooth

 Cooking sticky rice with Instant Pot pressure cooker:

 No need to soak the rice.
 Place all the ingredients for the rice (bottom layer) in a pan that is at least 3-inch height and can fit in your instant pot.
 Stir to mix and make sure the rice is covered by liquid.
+Pour 1 cup of water into the inner pot of the instant pot.
+Put a trivet in and place the pan with rice on top.
 Close the lid.
 Turn the steam release valve to "sealing".
 Press "pressure cooker" and make sure it's on "high pressure".
-Set timer to 15 minutes.
+Set timer to 30 minutes.
 Wait 10 minutes and then fully release pressure

 Pressing the rice cake: